 But this is just one step in a arduous process.
 After completing the dolls, Mühe arranges them together with his living family members into a kind of tableau vivant that he photographs.

 The two family portraits appear to have been taken on a stage in mid-scene of a performance, as if the action has suddenly been arrested.
-Mühe’s stopped time, or at least manipulated it—suspended both the living and dead like amber in an artificial reality.
+Mühe’s stopped time, or at least manipulated it—suspended both the living and dead in an artificial reality.

 Except for their large size, the photographs recall production stills like the ones put up in a theater lobby during the run of a play.
 The theater conceit is a reference to the family members’ occupations, but it also underscores the artificiality of the whole thing.
 To emphasize this even more, Mühe intentionally includes camera equipment and camera tracks in the foreground of the photographs and he even appears in shadow on the right side of “Mühe II”, a Christmas scene complete with decorations and lavish tree.